golioth/docs/docs/landing_page.md

 Over time, Golioth will support many RTOSes but to start with, we picked [the Zephyr Project™](https://www.zephyrproject.org), an open-source, safe, secure, and flexible RTOS under the Linux Foundation.

-To get started, either go to the [Quickstart Guide](/platform/getting-started/) if you're completely new to Zephyr or skip to the [Speedrun](/firmware/speedrun) if you already have some experience with the RTOS and toolchain.
+To get started, check out the [Quickstart Guide](/services/getting-started/).
+That will get you set up with a Golioth account and help you to provision your first devices.
+Then you can choose which platform to try out using our [supported hardware](/hardware).

 ### What's the idea behind Golioth?